dotlang/language/manual.md

 You can define bindings at module-level or inside a function.
 Module-level bindings can only have literals as their value.
 Type of a binding can be inferred without ambiguity from right side value, but you also have the option to specify the type (Example 1).

 If the right side is a struct, you can destruct it into it's elements by using `{}` (Example 3).
 In this process, you can also use underscore to indicate you are not interested in one or more of those elements (Example 4).
+Destructing a struct, will give you all types and bindings defined in it.

 You can call built-in dispose function to explicitly free resources allocated for a binding.
 Any reference to a binding after call to dispose will result in compiler error.